Mass Effect 3: Legacy

 In the years following its release, Mass Effect 3 has received retrospective attention, with much of it focusing on the ending controversy.
 For example, a 2017 article by James Davenport of PC Gamer opined that the game's ending received an "inordinate" amount of criticism, and while he agreed that the ending was "problematic", he also noted that fixating on the ending could distract players from other aspects of the game.
 In 2018, Lucy O'Brien of IGN posited that BioWare's cooperative response to "Retake Mass Effect" contributed to a paradigm shift in how consumers influence video game developers.
 She ultimately concluded that the movement "helped lift up the velvet rope that once stood between gamer and game-maker."
-Wes Fenlon from PC Gamer suggested that the popularity of the game's multiplayer mode helped popularize loot boxes, "the worst monetization gimmick of the 2010s" in his opinion, and made it a mainstream feature in the video game industry.
+Wes Fenlon of PC Gamer suggested that the popularity of the game's multiplayer mode helped popularize loot boxes, "the worst monetization gimmick of the 2010s" in his opinion, and made it a mainstream feature in the video game industry.

 Despite the controversies surrounding the game, some publications have cited Mass Effect 3 as one of the greatest video games of all time and as one of the best or most important games of the 2010s.
 In November 2012, the game was included in Time's list of the top 100 video games of all time, and in 2018, it was named among the greatest games of all time by Game Informer.
 By 2019, Mass Effect 3 was ranked as one of the best video games of the 2010s by VG247, Forbes, and Den of Geek.
 That same year, Eurogamer listed the character Mordin's final scene as one of their favorite moments of the decade.
 Mass Effect 3 was also identified by VentureBeat as one of the defining games of the 2010s due to the "firestorm of fans, press, and developers converging into an absolute mess of internet culture" over its ending, and its multiplayer mode, which ultimately became an unexpected monetary success.